 - Check the fuel

 While most of us know that checking the gas tank is important before hitting the road, many travelers forget to do so.
-This is especially dangerous for road trippers, since the last thing you want to do is run out of fuel.
+This is especially dangerous for road trippers since the last thing you want to do is run out of fuel.

 Before you take a road trip, it’s a good idea to check the condition of the car’s gas tank and the car’s fuel gauge, which shows how much fuel is left in the tank.
+Make sure you have an understanding of how far can you drive after fuel light is on, and how you can tackle this as soon as possible.

-- Check the water
+- Check the engine

 If you’re planning a road trip through the area, check the water before you hit the road.
 Of course, you’re thinking, “It’s just water.
 I don’t need to check the water”.
 But you know what they say about assuming, right?
 You can do a lot of damage to your car or your passengers when you don’t take the proper precautions.